chhe/livecli/docs/players.rst

 ..
 [1] :option:`--player-continuous-http` must be used.
-       Using HTTP with players that rely on Windows' codecs to access HTTP streams may have a long startup time since Windows tend to do multiple HTTP requests and Streamlink will attempt to open the stream for each request.
+       Using HTTP with players that rely on Windows' codecs to access HTTP streams may have a long startup time since Windows tend to do multiple HTTP requests and Livecli will attempt to open the stream for each request.
 ..
 [2] Stdin requires MPC-HC 1.7 or newer.